 The Protected Property may not be conveyed, transferred, or further encumbered without including a specific reference to the terms and conditions of this Project Agreement, including the Book and Page of recording of this Notice.
 Notice under the Section shall be in addition to any legal requirements imposed upon the Cooperating Entity under state or federal law.
-In addition, the Owner confirms that in the event of condemnation of any or all of the Protected Property, it shall pay to the DEP, by and through its Maine Natural Resource Conservation Program, presently estimated at \\\\\ and \\\\-tenths percent (\\.\%) of the eminent domain proceeds paid to the Owner.
+In addition, the Owner confirms that in the event of condemnation of any or all of the Protected Property, it shall pay to the DEP, by and through its Maine Natural Resource Conservation Program, presently estimated at and -tenths percent (.%) of the eminent domain proceeds paid to the Owner.

-IN WITNESS WHEREOF , th, 2021. e Owner has set its hand and seal this day of
+IN WITNESS WHEREO, 2022.
+F, the Owner has set its hand and seal this day of

 COOPERATING ENTITY

 By:

 Its:

 STATE OF COUNTY OF

-On this day of, to m , 2021, before me personally appeared ne personally known, who, being by me duly sworn did
+On this day of , 2022, before me personally appeared to me personally known, who, being by me duly sworn did

-of the corporation named in the foregoing

-instrument is the corporation seal of said corporation; and
+say that is the instrument; that the seal affixed to of the corporation named in the foregoing said instrument is the corporation seal of said corporation; and see the free act and deed of said corporation.

 Notary Public

 My Commission Expires: